Article

 What hurdles must your organization overcome?
 Are they driven by finances, the workforce, internal communication, or technology?
 Identify your challenges and plan to address each one with executive buy-in.

 It’s important to leverage your existing technology, data, financial and human resources, and health equipment to your advantage.
-By optimizing existing resources, you can streamline tasks and processes wherever possible, ultimately resulting in improved patient care.
+By optimizing existing resources, you can streamline tasks and processes, ultimately resulting in operational efficiency and improved patient care.

 Whether implementing telehealth solutions, speeding up workflows, or flexing staff schedules and work locations, using your resources efficiently is imperative for a healthy bottom line.

-Today’s healthcare environment requires agility and proactive strategy.
-Ensure your organization can adapt to meet the goals of your strategic plan while adhering to your system of checks and balances.
-Your managing board and executive leadership should be involved and invested in every piece of your plan.
+Today’s healthcare environment requires flexibility and a proactive strategy.
+Your organization must be able to adapt to meet the goals of your strategic plan while adhering to a system of checks and balances.
+Executive leadership should be involved and invested at every step.
 This type of support will help increase accountability across the organization.

 CAHs are in a constant state of upheaval.
 New technology, financial regulations, and staffing issues keep these facilities searching for ways to operate more effectively.
 The strongest critical access hospitals will thrive with an attainable plan that includes growth opportunities and plan contingencies.